tensorflow/swift/.github/ISSUE_TEMPLATE/20-build-installation-issue.md

 ---

 <em>Please make sure that this is a build/installation issue.
-As per our [GitHub Policy](https://github.com/tensorflow/swift/blob/master/KNOWN_ISSUES.md), we only address code/doc bugs, performance issues, feature requests and build/installation issues on GitHub.
+As per our [GitHub Policy](https://github.com/tensorflow/swift/blob/master/KNOWN_ISSUES.md), we only address code/doc bugs, performance issues, feature requests and build/installation issues on GitHub.</em>

 **System information**
 - Have I written custom code (as opposed to using a stock example script provided in Swift for TensorFlow):